Katy Ngo

 • Learn from Colleagues and Supervisors: Actively seek feedback from experienced dealers and supervisors.
 Observe their techniques, ask questions, and be open to constructive criticism to continually improve your skills.

-Pros & Cons of Being a Poker Dealer
+Pros & Cons of How to Become a Poker Dealer

 Like any profession, being a poker dealer has its ups and downs.